 Looking for an outdoor art experience?
 Head to downtown Traverse City, where murals and street art have begun to pop up to decorate the sides of buildings and illuminate alleyways.
-While there are more than just five murals downtown—and far more than that around the region—we chose five classics to start your art education.
+While there are more than just these murals downtown—and far more than that around the region—we chose these classics to start your art education.

 Mazinaadin Exhibition: Clinch Park Tunnel